muhamed-didovic/shortener-frank/README.md

 ```

 All endpoints are stored inside of shortener.php config file.
-First three routes are more API based and return JSON results.
+First three routes are API based and return JSON results.

 First two routes from web.php have (`'short'`) default endpoint option, first one is used to store and shorten URL, second is used to retrieve URL by code what we provide.
 Third route have  (`'stats'`) default endpoint option and is used to get stats for particualar URL.

-Last fourth route (`'/'`) is default endpoint option and is used for Vue.js to show view.
+Last fourth route (`'{any?}'`) is default endpoint option and is used for Vue.js to show view.

-### Important Node
-Because there is (`'/'`) route to show view with the form element and probably it is used already in your project so you can change
-in shortener.php config file that option with endpoint that you want or you can comment/remove your (`'/'`) route

-Another info default table name is (`'links'`) which can be changed in shortener.php config file nad also there is (`'URL'`) option, it should be used for redirecting,

 <a name="change-log"></a>